-If you are a foreign visitor to the U.S. and do not have a state issued driver's license, you may still be able to rent a car and drive legally using an international driving permit (IDP).
-Also called an international driver's license, it must be issued by your home country - not the United States.
+If you are a foreign visitor to the U.S. and do not have a state issued driver's license, you may still be able to rent a car and drive legally using your driver's license from your home country or an international driving permit (IDP).
+Each state has its own regulations with regard to foreign visitors and driving, so please consult with the state's Department of Motor Vehicles (DMV) before making your travel plans.
+Some states don't recognize international driver's licenses.
+IDP must be issued by your home country - not the United States.
 Your home country must be a party to the UN Convention on Road Traffic (Geneva, 1949) that allows residents of one country with a valid driver's license to drive a motor vehicle in another country who also participates in the Convention.

 Warning: if you have a U.S. driver's license, do NOT use your international driving permit as proof of your ID or license to drive.
 An IDP is NOT a replacement for your state-issued driver's license.
 Very important!
 Also be very careful with scam websites selling fake IDP's which can get you in serious trouble in the U.S.